fschaefer/Stately.js/README.md

 A new state machine can be created with either the new operator:

-    var machine = new Stately(statesObject);
+    var machine = new Stately(statesObject, initialStateName);

 or the factory method:

-    var machine = Stately.machine(statesObject);
+    var machine = Stately.machine(statesObject, initialStateName);

 Both will return a new `stateMachine` object, with all events from all states attached to it.
-The machine will transition into the initial state (the first attached `stateObject`) immediately.
+The machine will transition into the initial state `initialStateName` or the first attached `stateObject` if `initialStateName` is omitted.
 In addition to the events the `stateMachine` object has a `getMachineState()` method, returning the current name of the machines state, `getMachineEvents()`, returning possible events in the current state, and `bind()` and `unbind()` methods, to register callbacks to receive `notifications` when the machine transitions into another state.

 The `statesObject` is an object  with `stateObject` objects attached as properties.